RHFieldProductManagement/openshift-aio/labs/02-deploy-cluster.md

 node-ca-vmcq2                                      1/1     Running     0          18h
 ~~~

 At this point you are now ready to move onto the next lab where we will look at the Machine Config Operator (aka Baremetal Operator).
-[Continue to the Baremetal Operator lab!](https://github.com/RHFieldProductManagement/baremetal-ipi-lab/blob/master/05-baremetal.md)
+[Continue to the Add Worker lab!](https://github.com/RHFieldProductManagement/openshift-aio/blob/main/labs/03-addworker.md)